- People with a chronic or terminal illness, and people who are older and frail, may need help in the home.

 Everyone’s needs are different, but depending on your situation, you might benefit from:

-- home modifications (like a stair lift), if you have a condition like motor neurone disease
+- home modifications (such as a stair lift or ramp), if you have a condition that affects your mobility and strength

-- an emergency call system if you are elderly and have frequent falls
+- an emergency call system, if you live alone and/or are at risk of falls

-- a meal delivery service (such as Meals on Wheels) if you are unable to cook
+- food or meal delivery service (such as Meals on Wheels), if you are unable to shop or cook

 Why plan for home-based care?

-Planning can help ensure that you get the care and treatment you prefer.
-With many conditions, you can remain relatively independent and make your own decisions.
-If you plan well, it is easy to make changes as your situation changes.
+Planning can help you get the care and treatment you need.
+With many conditions, the right assistance can help you remain independent and able to make your own decisions.
+If you plan well, it is also easier to change the type and level of care you receive, if your situation changes.

-However, if you have a degenerative condition such as dementia, it is wise to prepare for when you are no longer capable of running your own affairs.
+If you have a condition such as dementia that will progress over time, it is a good idea to prepare for when you are no longer able to manage your own affairs.

-- organise for a home carer (a partner, relative, volunteer or paid carer)
+- for a home carer (a partner, relative, volunteer or paid carer)

-- get regular help with bathing, going to the toilet, dressing and other self-care tasks
+- for regular help with bathing, going to the toilet, dressing and other self-care tasks

-- have a nurse visit you at home to provide services such as changing dressings or managing incontinence
+- for nurse visits to provide services such as changing dressings or to help manage incontinence

-- organise help with household tasks such as cleaning, shopping and gardening
+- for help with household tasks such as cleaning, shopping and gardening

-- do advance care planning, so you can tell others what care and treatment options you want if you are no longer able to communicate or are dying
+- to undergo advance care planning, so you can express your treatment and care preferences if you are no longer able to communicate

-- appoint a substitute legal decision-maker through an enduring power of attorney
+- to appoint a legal decision maker on your behalf with an enduring power of attorney

-Home modifications can allow you to remain independent and prevent injuries.
-For example, if you are in a wheelchair you might need to widen doorways, relocate light switches, lower a kitchen benchtop or install ramps.
+Home modifications can allow you to stay independent and prevent possible injuries.
+For example, if you are in a wheelchair, you might need to widen doorways, relocate light switches, lower a kitchen benchtop or install ramps.

 Essential medical treatment

 If you need medical treatment or other appointments, ask about the best way to meet with your health practitioners.
 They might be able to visit and treat you at home.
-You might also be able to have an appointment via phone or video call, using telehealth.
-You can find out more on the Australian Digital Health Agency website.
+You might also be able to attend appointments using telehealth via phone or video call.

 Subsidised transport services are also available to take you to doctors’ or hospital appointments.